-Reverse Cross Flow Plate Heat Exchanger CFD Simulation
+Reverse Cross Flow Plate Heat Exchanger, ANSYS Fluent CFD Simulation Training

 The present problem is going to simulate a plate panel of a cross-flow heat exchanger.

 This product includes Geometry & Mesh file and a comprehensive Training Movie.